US Army WLAs in Wartime Photos and Publications

 Scabbard Carrier has a slightly damaged front fender. |

-'CBI Theater op Operations' The use of the WLA was not restricted to the European Theater of Operations as shown by this T5 wearing a CBI Theater (China-Burma-India) Patch on his summer uniform shirt.
+'CBI Theater of Operations' The use of the WLA was not restricted to the European Theater of Operations as shown by this T5 wearing a CBI Theater (China-Burma-India) Patch on his Summer uniform shirt.
 The

 motorcycle is a straight from the line early Type V with first pattern